Summer Funding Opportunities

 In 2007, former K College President Eileen Wilson-Oyelaran signed the American College and University President’s Climate Commitment (ACUPCC).
 The College developed a Sustainability and Climate Action Plan (SCAP) to guide our work towards meeting the commitment, and began sponsoring student summer projects that help us reach our SCAP goals.
 In the winter of 2016, President Jorge Gonzalez signed the Higher Education Climate Action Letter, affirming his and Kalamazoo College’s continued commitment to environmental stewardship and sustainability.

-Through the Larry J. Bell ’80 Center for Environmental Stewardship there is funding to support multiple projects that advance environmental stewardship and sustainability in our community.
+Through the Larry J. Bell ’80 Environmental Stewardship Center there is funding to support multiple projects that advance environmental stewardship and sustainability in our community.

 Students can apply for two types of funding:

-1. Apply for a Self-Designed Environmental Stewardship Fellowship on campus, the Lillian Anderson Arboretum or in the Kalamazoo community.
-Each Self-Designed Fellowship must be mentored by a Kalamazoo College faculty or staff member.
-Mentors will receive a stipend for their work.
+1. Apply for an Environmental Stewardship Grant on campus, the Lillian Anderson Arboretum or in the Kalamazoo community.

-2. Apply for one of the Seminary Hill Sustainability Internship which provides a $5000 stipend to a student completing an internship within the sustainability field – preferably focusing on sustainable agriculture or sustainable architecture.
+2. Apply for the Seminary Hill Sustainability Grant which provides funding for a student completing an internship within the sustainability field – preferably focusing on sustainable agriculture or sustainable architecture.

 Logistics

-Environmental Stewardship Fellows will receive a $500/week stipend for fellowship projects between 4 and 8 weeks duration (each week is expected to be 32-40 hours of work).
-Proposals for fellowship projects that advance the goals of the Center for Environmental Stewardship and the Kalamazoo College Sustainability and Climate Action Plan are preferred but any proposal related to sustainable practices on campus will be considered.
-Campus initiatives could include, but are not limited to: habitat restoration, invasive species control, native pollinator conservation, behavioral changes to promote sustainability or conservation, communication (written or visual) about climate change, composting, waste reduction, recycling, energy-use monitoring/reduction and the LEED certification of buildings.
+Recipients of Environmental Stewardship and Seminary Hill Sustainability Grants will receive a $500/week stipend for projects between 4 and 8 weeks duration (each week is expected to be 32-40 hours of work).
+Proposals for projects that advance the goals of the Environmental Stewardship Center and the Kalamazoo College Climate Action Plan are preferred but any proposal related to sustainable practices on campus will be considered.
+Campus initiatives could include, but are not limited to: habitat restoration, invasive species control, native pollinator conservation, behavioral changes to promote sustainability or conservation, communication (written or visual) about climate change, composting, waste reduction, recycling and energy-use monitoring/reduction and.
 If you are looking for an idea, check out our on-campus idea list for future fellowships.

 Proposals from all disciplines are encouraged.
 Consideration will be given to students with high financial need (as determined by the Office of Financial Aid) and first-generation college students.

-In addition to the goals of the fellowship or internship, each student is required to:
+In addition to the goals of the proposal, each student is required to:

-• Create a learning contract with their mentor (or Director of Center for Environmental Stewardship)
+• Create a learning contract with their mentor (or staff from the Environmental Stewardship Center)

 • Complete online reflections

-• Meet with their mentor weekly to review goals and challenges
+• Meet with their mentor regularly to review goals and challenges

 • Submit a final written report